Read This First

 Prompt 2: The Steppingstone Fallacy is often used by theists who cite the cherry-picked opinions of non-theist, often framing the agreement as “Even X, who is not a God-believer, admits this.”
 Provide an authentic example of this.

-Example of The Steppingstone Fallacy in Theistic Arguments makes the argument visible in practice.
+A concrete case shows what Example of The Steppingstone Fallacy in Theistic Arguments explains and where it strains.

-The section works by contrast: Example of The Steppingstone Fallacy in Theistic Arguments as a test case, Countering the Steppingstone Fallacy as a load-bearing piece, and A Slippery Slope to Misrepresentation in Theistic Arguments as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Example of The Steppingstone Fallacy in Theistic Arguments as a test case, Countering the Steppingstone Fallacy as a load-bearing piece, and A Slippery Slope to Misrepresentation in Theistic Arguments as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Example of The Steppingstone Fallacy in Theistic Arguments distinct from Countering the Steppingstone Fallacy.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Example of The Steppingstone Fallacy in Theistic Arguments distinct from Countering the Steppingstone Fallacy.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Citing Authority